| | Prague - Old Town (Stare Mesto)Old Town, the oldest of the various 'towns' that

 of Vaclav Havel, took place there. |

-The Jewish Quarter is a part of Prague's Old Town.
+| The Jewish Quarter The Jewish Quarter is a part of Prague's Old Town.
 The district

 is also named Josefov after the emperor Josef II.
 The Jewish